-Many people understand they need to make changes to their lifestyles but often don’t know where to start or which will have the biggest impact.
+Many people understand they need to make changes to their lifestyles but often don’t know where to start or what will have the biggest impact.
 A Green Fair aims to answer some of their questions and leave them feeling equipped to take action.

 This particular model is designed as a relaxed drop-in event.
 You can choose from a variety of topics and also tailor the event to your local community.
 A useful list of topics can be found in this accompanying guide.
-The guide is also helpful to direct people to for further information after the event and contains links to useful resources.
+The guide is also helpful to direct people to for further information after the event and contains lots of links to useful resources.

 - Eating Sustainably and reducing Food Waste